Bayview, Northern Territory

 Bayview is an upper middle class inner city suburb of Darwin, Northern Territory, Australia.
 It is bounded by Tiger Brennan Drive, the bay area and the Charles Darwin National Park.
 It is in the local government area of the City of Darwin.
+It is the traditional country and waterways of the Larrakia people.

 History

 Bayview is a shortened version of the estate name "Bayview Haven".
 It is believed to have been named because the area looks over Frances Bay.
-The suburb of Bayview is one of Darwins upmarket suburbs with house prices ranging from $600,000 to $1,500,000.